Lucy: Following Your Heart

 On Aug.
 8, 2012 Lucy underwent a five-and-a-half-hour surgery.
 Most of it went very smoothly, but toward the end, Lucy began bleeding heavily and her blood pressure dropped precipitously.
 She ended up needing four units of blood.
 Thankfully, the rest of the procedure was uneventful, and Lucy went to the pediatric intensive care unit that day.

-However, when Dr. Dorafshar stopped by the PICU that day to check on her, he saw an alarming sign - Lucy's abdomen was so swollen that it was pushing on her lungs causing her to have difficulty breathing.
+However, when her plastic and reconstructive surgeon stopped by the PICU that day to check on her, he saw an alarming sign - Lucy's abdomen was so swollen that it was pushing on her lungs causing her to have difficulty breathing.
 Luckily, she was still on a breathing tube as a precaution coming out of surgery.
 Lucy had developed abdominal compartment syndrome as a result of the fast infusion of blood during the surgery.
 To release the penned up fluid from her abdomen, Lucy had to have a minor procedure, which relieved pressure and restored normal breathing.

 From that point on, Lucy grew stronger, acted a little feistier and her bubbly personality started to come back.
 By the time, she left the hospital, Lucy was sitting up on her own, crawling around her crib, playing, laughing and talking.